 Fig 2.
 Collaborative open lesson development.
 Following the decision to develop lessons, activities focus on lesson development as well as community building.
 Boxes surrounded by dotted lines represent community contributions to lessons.
 Dashed arrows represent connections to activities outside the original lesson design.
-The box enclosed in a dash-dotted line represents unaffiliated learning resources.
+The box enclosed in a dashed dotted line represents unaffiliated learning resources.

-1. Clarify your audience
+Rule 1: Clarify your audience

-The first requirement for building lessons together is to know whom they are being built for.
-"Archaeology students" is far too vague: are you and your collaborators thinking of first-year students who need an introduction to the field, graduate students who intend to specialize in the sub-discipline that is the lesson's focus, or someone in between?
+The first requirement for building lessons together is to know for whom they are being built.
+"Archaeology students" is far too vague: are you and your collaborators thinking of first year students who need an introduction to the field, graduate students who intend to specialize in the subdiscipline that is the lesson's focus, or someone in between?
 If different contributors believe different things about prerequisite knowledge, equipment or software required, or how much time learners will have, they will find it difficult to work together.

 Instead of starting with learning objectives ( Rule 3 ), it can be helpful to write learner profiles to clarify the learner's general background, what they already know, what they think they want to do, how the material will help them, and any special needs they might have.
 This technique is borrowed from user interface design, and a typical learner profile is presented in Box 1.